Tat people (Caucasus): Tats and Armenians

-Some 19th- and 20th-century publications describe the citizens of several Tat-speaking village of South Caucasus as Armenian Tats, Armeno-Tats, Christian Tats or Gregorian Tats.
-It was suggested that a part of the Persians of Eastern South Caucasus had adopted Armenian Christianity, but this did not take into consideration the fact that those citizens identify themselves as Armenians, because conversion to religion is strongly attached to ethnic identity in eastern cultures.
+Some 19th- and 20th-century publications describe the citizens of several Tat-speaking villages of the South Caucasus as Armenian Tats, Armeno-Tats, Christian Tats or Gregorian Tats.
+It was suggested that a part of the Persians of the South Caucasus had adopted Armenian Christianity, but this did not take into consideration the fact that those citizens identify themselves as Armenians, because conversion to religion is strongly attached to ethnic identity in eastern cultures.

 There are traces of an Armenian phonological, lexical, grammatical, and calque substratum in the dialect of Tat-speaking Armenians.
 There are also Armenian affricates (ծ, ց, ձ) in words of Iranian origin, which do not exist in the Tat language.
 This can only be explained by Armenian influence.

 Although they have lost their language these Armenians managed to preserve their national identity.
 It has a distinct "us versus them" dichotomy, "Hay" (us) to "Muslims" (Tats and Azeri together).